mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

 - Retrieved relevant doc IDs
 - Ground-truth doc IDs

-Alternatively, you can you can also provide a function through the ``model`` parameter to represent your retrieval model.
+Alternatively, you can also provide a function through the ``model`` parameter to represent your retrieval model.
 The function should take a Pandas DataFrame containing input queries and ground-truth relevant doc IDs, and return a DataFrame with a column of retrieved relevant doc IDs.

 A "doc ID" is a string that uniquely identifies a document.
 All doc IDs should be entered as a list of doc ID strings.

 Parameters: